What is crisis management?

 To effectively manage any crisis, you’ll need a comprehensive process that not all public relations firms are fully equipped to handle.
 Many crisis management companies are communication experts with backgrounds in public relations, social media, and reputation marketing.

 While those strategies alone may have worked in the past, they won’t be enough in 2019 and beyond.
-Firms must also have an extensive understanding of search engine reputation management principals to manage a crisis and reduce its impact on your reputation.
+Firms must also have an extensive understanding of search engine reputation management principles to manage a crisis and reduce its impact on your reputation.

 Crisis management planning begins long before an issue arises.
 It can be tempting to put off risk management when things are going well.
 However, inadequate preparation can have serious operational, legal, and public relations consequences.